section-engineering-education/engineering-education/content/articles/angular-12-dependency-injection/index.md

 ### Introduction
 Dependency injection, in a nutshell, refers to classes that reference other classes.
 It's a design pattern that allows a single class to request dependencies from other sources.

-In this tutorial, we'll be building a sample student listing Angular 12 application that uses the dependency Injection in Angular 12.
+In this tutorial, we'll be building a sample student listing Angular 12 application that uses the dependency Injection.

 ### Table of contents
 - [Introduction](#introduction)